Kanogaelias/Quiz-Board-1/README.md

 ## BDD
 In this quiz board one is encouraged to answer all the questions witout failure:
-  If you dont answer all the questions right your marks will still be displayed
+* If you don't answer all the questions right your marks will still be displayed
+* If your give the correct answer to a question you're awarded 20points

 ## technologies used
-HTML
+* HTML
-CSS
+* CSS
-Bootstrap
+* Bootstrap
-JQuery
+* JQuery
-GIT

 ## Support
 For assistance contact ndungujamleck23@gmail.com